dusanmsk/loxone/README.md

 Project is meant as follow-up to https://www.zigbee2mqtt.io/.

-# OLD obsolete stuff - to be removed
+# OLD obsolete stuff - to be removed, do not read below this line